top of page

 Always keep the lid of your gesso(and acrylics) closed as much as possible.
 Try to keep it out of the threads of the lid, or it will be hard to open later.
 It can also create little dried chips which leave flakes in your surface.
 Use a clean painting knife or other tool to scoop out what you need.
 Don't dip your brush straight into the tubs, as they can go mouldy with excess water or contaminants.

 Decide whether you want to paint just the front, or also the sides, and maybe even the back of your support.
 The nice thing about wood is that you can leave it the way it is and it adds a warm, natural feel to your piece.
 Black edges are a classic choice, as is white.
-You can also wrap the painting around the edges for a creative "unframed" look, or just paint it a solid accent colour when it's done.
+You can also wrap the painting around the edges for a creative "unframed" look, or paint it a solid accent colour when it's done.

 Gotrick round wood panel primed with golden acrylic gesso

-Apply 2-3 Coats of Gesso
+Apply 2-3 Coats of Gesso or Ground

 Of course if you want a more textured appearance, you can omit sanding altogether, and even add the gesso on thickly with rough bristle brushes.
-Sponges or rollers can create interesting textures to work on.

 Experiment and find what you like best for your style!